 Honour Killings in Punjab

 It's my second article on honour killings.
-The reason being simple, there are lot of media reports that are making 'alarming signals' in our minds.
-The problem of 'horrific and shameful practice of honor killings' has aggravated in Punjab, one of the progressive state, where majority people have faith in Sikhism, the most modern religion, always preaching equality, human rights and caste less society.
-During last few months there has been number of cases reported in media as 'honor killings'.
+The reason being simple, there are a lot of media reports that are making 'alarming signals' in our minds.
+The problem of 'horrific and shameful practice of honour killings' has aggravated in Punjab, one of the progressive states, where most people have faith in Sikhism, the most modern religion, always preaching equality, human rights, and casteless society.
+During the last few months, there have been several cases reported in media as 'honour killings.
 Young couples are being kidnapped and murdered.
-They are paying for their love with their lives and all is ending in just ‘News Headlines’.
+They are paying for their love with their lives, and all is ending in just ‘News Headlines’.

 Protection Centres in Punjab: